-- 1. Late October or early November is usually the best time to sample, but samples may be taken at any time during the year when temperature (lack of frost) and moisture conditions permit. - 2.
-Areas differing in topography, drainage, soil texture, manure additions, soil organic matter content (light colored versus dark colored) or intended crop usage should be sampled and tested separately. - 3.
-Under no circumstances should samples represent areas larger than 15 acres. - 4.
-Avoid sampling unusual spots such as former sites of manure or compost piles and areas where limestone or fertilizer has been spilled in previous years. - 5.
-It is imperative that the soil sample represent accurately the entire sampling area.
-To obtain a representative sample, take a uniform core or thin slice of soil from at least 20 evenly distributed places within a given area.
-Sample the plow layer.
+- 1. Late October or early November is usually the best time to sample, but samples may be taken at any time during the year unless the soil is frozen. - 2.
+Areas differing in topography, drainage, soil texture, manure additions, soil organic matter content (light colored versus dark colored) or intended crop usage should be samples and tested separately. - 3.
+Under no circumstances should samples represent areas larger than 15 acres.

+- 4. Avoid sampling unusual spots such as former sites of manure, compost or mulch piles and areas where limestone or fertilizer has been spilled in previous years. - 5.
+It is imperative that the soil sample represents accurately the entire sampling area.
+To obtain a representative sample, take a uniform core or thin slice of soil from at least 12 evenly distributed places within a given area.
+Sample the plow layer, usually the top 6 to 8 inches.
 Put the slices or cores in a clean container and thoroughly mix them.
-One cup of this soil mixture constitutes the soil sample. - 6.
+One cup of this soil mixture constitutes the soil sample.
+Transfer this one cup sample into a zipper lock bag and seal. - 6.
 Fill out and print the appropriate questionnaire and place it along with your sample(s) and a check payable to UConn (\$15.00/sample for standard nutrient analysis) in a sturdy mailing envelope or box.
-If multiple samples are being sent at one time, be sure to label the outside of each bag (using a permanent marker) with a sample name and/or number.
-If 10 or more samples are submitted at one time, see information on our multi-sample discount policy for commercial growers. - 7.
-Send samples to:
+If multiple samples are being sent at one time, be sure to label the outside of each bag with a sample name and/or number.
+If 10 or more samples are submitted at one time, see information on our multi-sample discount policy for commercial growers.

+7. Send samples to: